smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 He ran his hand along a wall that pulsed with its own rhythm.
 "This structure negotiates with reality itself.
 Not forcing, not breaking—convincing stone to be something other than what nature intended."

 "Master Daedalus," Nikias interrupted, weathered face tight.
 "These passages aren't defensible.
-Too many blind corners—"
+Too many blind corners-"

 "This isn't a fortress, Sergeant.
 It's a feeding mechanism."